Minor gets 1st June win, Rangers beat Reds 4-3

 Mathis emerged from a 1-for-13 slump with a double and a run-scoring single .
 Danny Santana also had a pair of hits and scored a run, and Asdrubal Cabrera added an RBI single off Tanner Roark (4-6), who has lost all of his three starts in June.

 The Reds also lost rookie center fielder Nick Senzel, who fouled a pitch off his left eye in the fifth inning.
 The ball deflected off his left foot, came up and hit the bill of his helmet and his eye.
-A trainer held a towel to the left side of his face and helped him walk off the field.
+He got several stitches above the eye.

 Senzel was the second overall pick in the 2016 amateur draft, but his ascent has been slowed by a series of injuries.
 He set a club record with three homers in his first four games after making his debut on May 3.